jagdeep-manik/OggTranscoder/README.md

 # OggTranscoder
 Basic ogg to WAVE transcoder.
-Intended to be used to play *.ogg files through AVAudioPlayer on OS X or iOS.
+Use it to play *.ogg files through AVAudioPlayer on OS X or iOS.

 ## Usage